Shericka Jackson: 2015-2016: Breakthrough, World and Olympic medals

 At the Jamaican Championships in June, Jackson improved her 400 m personal best to 50.31 s to finish second and secure her place at the World Championships in Beijing.
 She followed it up by winning over 200 m at the Spitzen Leichtathletik Luzern meet in Lucerne, with a time of 22.87 s.

 At the World Championships, Jackson won a shock bronze medal in the 400 m, running 49.99 s, her first sub-50 clocking.
 In the 4 × 400 m relay, Jackson was part of the Jamaican quartet that won gold over the United States.

 The following year, in June, Jackson ran her first sub-51 clocking of the season to win at the Racers Grand Prix in 50.72 s.
 At the Jamaican Championships, she finished third over 400 m to secure her place at the Olympics in Rio de Janeiro.

 At the Olympics, Jackson took the bronze medal over 400 m, finishing behind Shaunae Miller-Uibo and Allyson Felix in 49.85 s.
-She had previously ran a new personal best of 49.83 s in the heats.
+She had previously run a new personal best of 49.83 s in the heats.
 She followed her strong performance up by winning a silver medal in the 4 × 400 m relay.
 On 9 September, at the Diamond League Final in Brussels, she finished fourth over 400 m in 50.73 s.